harpreetmatharu333/Tip-Calculator/README.md

 # Tip-Calculator

 Steps to run the app:

-Download the zip file.
+1) Download the zip file.

-Extract it and run index.html
+2) Extract it and run index.html.

+It also contains a doc file of test cases.